shaaza/re-frame-boilerplate/README.md

 # Introduction

 To see how a re-frame app is structured, read the re-frame docs.
 The 6 dominoes form an infinite loop as specified in the docs are:

 1. Dispatching events: views, or event-handlers can dispatch events using the re-frame.core/dispatch function.
 2. Event handling: event handlers are defined in events.cljs.
 They are pure functions of the app-db (i.e. app state) and they return the new app-db.
 Thus, changes to the app-db are made only in an event handler.
-3. Effect handling: events can describe side-effects, which are handled by 'effectful handler', described in effects.cljs.
+3. Effect handling: events can describe side-effects, which are handled by 'effectful handlers', described in effects.cljs.
 4. Query (subscriptions): subscriptions extract data from the app's state, and are defined in subs.cljs.
 5. View: defined in views.cljs and written in Hiccup syntax, they describe the HTML as pure data and can subscribe to a subscription to pass some of the app's state to the view.
 6. DOM: the conversion of a view, which is pure data, into a DOM element is handled entirely by Reagent.

 We use an event called :initialize-db to initiliaze this eternal loop on app load.